MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-cli-admin.md

 * **The Azure Stack CA root certificate** is required if your users are using CLI from a workstation outside the Azure Stack development kit.

-* **The virtual machine aliases endpoint** provides a shorter name that references an image publisher, offer, SKU, and version as a single parameter when deploying VMs.
+* **The virtual machine aliases endpoint** provides an alias, like "UbuntuLTS" or "Win2012Datacenter", that references an image publisher, offer, SKU, and version as a single parameter when deploying VMs.

 The following sections describe how to get these values.